 Waterstones

-UK bookstore Waterstones has hinted at an IPO in either London or New York.
+Elliott Management, which owns Waterstones, is nearing the appointment of banks for a potential IPO in 2026, it has been reported.
+The UK bookstore has hinted at a listing in either London or New York.
 James Daunt, the CEO of US book-seller Barnes & Noble and managing director of Waterstones, said that an IPO would be “a very sensible place” for the group.

 Ebury

 Ebury, the UK payments startup, has been collaborating with Goldman Sachs and Bank of America on a London listing.
-There was much speculation that Ebury was planning to IPO this year, with reports valuing the firm at around £2bn.
+There has been much speculation that Ebury is planning to IPO this year, with reports valuing the firm at around £2bn.

 Canopius